ams119/CMEEThesis/README.md

 * **Data**: Should contain gantt.csv and have precip, temp, and abundance datasets stored here as detailed above.
 Will be populated with pre-processed data when code is run

 * **Results**; Will be populated with analysis csvs and data visualisations when code is run.
-Should be empty as all contents are included in .gitignore to avoid exceeding github storage thresholds

-* **Notebooks**: Contains jupyter notebooks detailing project progress, results exploration, and notes.
+Contains jupyter notebook of project results exploration.

-* **Proposal**: Contains files for producing written project proposal

-* **Write_Up**: contains files for producing written dissertation report

-* **Proposal_Presentation**: contains files for producing lab proposal presentation

-* **Images**: contains images produced for deliverables as well as images for notebooks

 ****
 ## Code Files